 Definitely.
 Small children and the elderly are especially more affected by contaminants in water, due to a reduced capacity to deal with toxins and an under-developed or less tolerant immune system.
 Chlorine and Chloramines are irritating to the skin and the hydrofluorosilicic acid fluoridation process produces more systemic toxins, making your bones and teeth more brittle and easier to break (not exactly a good thing).

 If my municipal water company’s Annual Water Quality Report shows that it meets all EPA guidelines, does that mean it’s safe?

-In the last 2-3 years I have noticed that many cities are sending out “average tests of an entire year or year(s)!
-The worse I have seen average some 7 years of statistics in one-water analysis.
+• In the last 2-3 years I have noticed that many cities are sending out “average tests of an entire year or year(s)!
+The worst I have seen averaged some 7 years of statistics in one-water analysis!
 This is completely misleading, and is an excellent indicator that that city is having water problems.
 If you see such “average tests reports”, do your own water analysis to find out the truth.
-Also I visited one city that had chromium 6 contamination, but when asked about it, said that they didn’t test for it, therefore, they didn’t have to disclose it.
+Also I visited one city that had chromium-6 contamination, but when asked about it, said that they didn’t test for it, therefore, they didn’t have to disclose it.

 Are Chloramines harmful?